 1. Let’s go Live

-First there was Snapchat.
+First, there was Snapchat.
 Then came Periscope.
-Now we have Facebook Live, Instagram Live and YouTube Live.
+Now we have Facebook Live, Instagram Live, and YouTube Live.
 Heck, even Whatsapp is introducing stories with Status!
 As consumers’ thirst for real-time and authentic content increases, live streaming is poised to take off.
-Brands entering the live space are getting creative with their streaming platforms: From product demonstrations to product launches.
-They are also conducting live interviews to hosting Question and Answer (Q&A) sessions, and from offering exclusive behind-the-scenes content to giving free live tutorials.
+Brands entering the live space are getting creative with their streaming platforms: Apart from the usual product demonstrations and product launches, they also conduct live interviews and host Question and Answer (Q&A) sessions, offer exclusive behind-the-scenes content, and give free live tutorials.

 2. Virtual Reality (VR) becomes normalised